-A tear in the Achilles Tendon often presents with a sudden pop sensation that is followed by pain in the back of the ankle.
+A tear in the Achilles Tendon often presents with a sudden pop sensation followed by pain in the back of the ankle.
 This rupture can be partial or complete.
 This will most likely affect the ability to walk normally.
-Rarely, its possible to have an Achilles rupture with no symptoms.
+Rarely is it possible to have an Achilles rupture with no symptoms?

 WHAT CAUSES ACHILLES RUPTURE?

 It is not your fault!
-Most common area of Achilles Rupture occurs in an area of the tendon that receives the least amount of blood flow.
-Also, when a rupture happens, because of the poor blood flow, this area is also poor in healing.
-High intensity sports, a fall from a height can precipitate a rupture.
+The most common area of Achilles Rupture occurs in an area of the tendon that receives the least amount of blood flow.
+Also, when a rupture happens because of poor blood flow, this area is poor in healing.
+High-intensity sports, a fall from a height can precipitate a rupture.
 Achilles ruptures are most common in a 30 to 40-year-old, after steroid injection into the tendon, obesity, and some antibiotics.